Born: January 11, 1971

 Beyond the scope of music, film, and television, Mary J. Blige has also had other forms of success.
 She released her perfume "My Life" in partnership with the Home Shopping Network, and went on to break records by selling 65,000 bottles during its premiere and later winning two FiFi Awards.

-Blige is married to music executive Martin Kendu Isaacs and currently resides in New Jersey.
+Blige is married to music executive Martin Kendu Isaacs and resides in New Jersey.